-According to the US Department of Labor, poor indoor air quality is medically linked to headaches, fatigue, trouble concentrating, as well as irritation of the throat, nose, and lungs.
+According to the US Department of Labor, poor indoor air quality can be medically linked to headaches, fatigue, trouble concentrating, as well as irritation of the throat, nose, and lungs.

-- Poor indoor air quality can lead to structural degradation within a home or business.
+- Poor air quality can be a result of outdoor sources and structural degradation within a home or business.

-- Testing your indoor air quality for allergens can help alleviate allergen levels inside of a home, and reduce symptoms related to asthma and allergy sufferers.
+- Testing your air quality for allergens can help alleviate allergen levels inside a home.
+Additionally, it can reduce symptoms related to asthma and allergy sufferers.

-- Poorly insulated homes and air leaks allow air pollutants into living and sleeping areas, but are easily remedied through regular checks and maintenance.
+- Poorly insulated homes and air leaks allow air pollutants into living and sleeping areas.

-- The American Lung Association recommends that, in order to stave off air pollutants to begin with, a nominal level of source control needs enacted.
-This is done through “appropriate ventilation with clean fresh air which can also reduce levels of indoor air pollutants.”
+- The American Lung Association recommends that homes require appropriate ventilation with clean, fresh air, which can also reduce levels of indoor air pollutants.

 Schedule an HVAC Tune-Up Today!

 With the seasons shifting, this is the perfect time to discuss the importance of indoor air quality because it is vital to the health of you and your family.
 Cleaning your HVAC unit and changing air filters is a good start.
 However, there is no better way of stopping poor air quality than through prevention.

 Superior air quality is achieved through scheduled air testing and regular air conditioning maintenance and inspection.
 Additionally, our team at Dixie can recommend whole-home air purifiers and other products and services that will ensure the highest air quality in your home.
 If you think your indoor air quality needs a check, contact one of our Dixie service professionals today!

 Call Dixie, and it’s done!